Group and Voluntary

 Protection from financial disaster

-The plan provides around-the-clock coverage for disabilities that result from illness or injuries, on the job and off.
+The plan provides around-the-clock coverage for disabilities that result from illness or injuries.
 It covers employees who are unable to return to work due to their disability and those who become partially disabled but can work some of the time.

 You can create a plan that fits the needs of your workforce and company, and customize your offering from a wide variety of benefit options:

 - Earnings replacement percentage: Choose to cover 40% to 70% of an employee’s monthly income; typical benefits are 60% or 66 2/3%.

 - Benefit elimination period: Choose to start benefits at 60, 90, 120, 180 or 365 days after the disabling illness or injury.

 - An accumulation period of up to TWICE the elimination period: If an employee returns to work during the Elimination Period but cannot return to work on a continuous basis, the days that they are disabled can be used toward satisfying the elimination period.

 - Maximum benefit period: Opt for a coverage length of two or five years, or up to the employee’s Social Security Normal Retirement Age.

 - Regular occupation benefit period: This coverage can match the maximum benefit period for ultimate coverage, or you can limit benefits to a shorter period of time (two to five years) for employees who are unable to perform the duties of their regular occupation.
 After this period, employees must be unable to perform the duties of any gainful occupation they are reasonably suited for by training, education or experience in order to continue receiving benefits.

 - Partial disability benefits: Include protection for employees who become partially disabled, meaning those who can perform all of their job duties some of the time or some of their duties all of the time.
 We can also offer our Progressive Partial formula that allows a working, disabled employee to earn up to 100% of their pre-disability earnings.